AAx13/holbertonschool-sysadmin_devops/0x03-shell_variables_expansions/README.md

 * All your files should end with a new line.
 * The first line of all your files should be exactly #!/bin/bash.
-* A README.md file, at the root of the folder of the project, decribing what each script is doing.
+* A README.md file, at the root of the folder of the project, describing what each script is doing.
 * You are not allowed to use &&, || or ;
 * You are not allowed to use bc, sed or awk.
 * All your files must be executable.